fliphess/forky/README.md

 - [ ] superuser module to request all data of a user, send in privmsg
 - [ ] fix endless reload loop in multiple threads while func.thread(False)
 - [ ] socket listener control protocol + options to start/stop/reload the bot
+- [ ] remove any other user restriction but the ones in the user model
+- [ ] get settings from django models instead of a huge django.conf.settings

 ### ORM
 - [X] adjust willie modules to use django orm and add to modules + initial_data.json